Computation of degree-1 persistent homology on larger point-clouds using the Reduced Vietoris-Rips filtration: Extension into higher degree homology

 \begin{lemma} $\theta_{r}$ is surjective for all $r \geq 0$. \end{lemma}

-\begin{proof} Let $\gamma + B_{q}(\vr_{r}(X)) \in H_{q}(\vr_{r}(X))$.
-Since $\gamma \in C_{q}(\vr_{r}(X))$ and all $q$-simplices of $\vr_{r}(X)$ are also in $\rvr_{r}^{q}(X)$, it follows that $\gamma + B_{q}(\rvr_{r}^{q}(X))$ is mapped to $\gamma + B_{q}(\vr_{r}(X))$ by $\theta_{r}$. \end{proof}
+\begin{proof} Let $\gamma + B_{q}(\Vr_{r}(X)) \in H_{q}(\Vr_{r}(X))$.
+Since $\gamma \in C_{q}(\Vr_{r}(X))$ and all $q$-simplices of $\Vr_{r}(X)$ are also in $\rvr_{r}^{q}(X)$, it follows that $\gamma + B_{q}(\rvr_{r}^{q}(X))$ is mapped to $\gamma + B_{q}(\Vr_{r}(X))$ by $\theta_{r}$. \end{proof}

-In order to show that $\theta_{r}$ is an isomorphism for all $r$ we neeed to show that $\theta_{r}$ is injective for all $r$.
-Before we do so, we will need the following preliminary lemmas and new notation.
+In order to show that $\theta_{r}$ is an isomorphism for all $r$ we need to show that $\theta_{r}$ is injective for all $r$.
+Before we do so, we need the following preliminary lemmas and new notation.